Awards & Rankings 06.09.22

 James Alberg is widely recognized around the world as an authority on software, technology and IT outsourcing.

 Jim has been handling technology-driven deals for more than four decades, primarily for customers.
 He structures and negotiates multinational IT and business process outsourcing, software licensing and distribution relationships, and related corporate transactions.
 Often he represents clients in both first- and second-generation deals.
-Before joining Pillsbury, Jim was SVP and general counsel at a leading software company and in-house counsel at two Fortune 500 companies.
-Jim led Pillsbury’s Global Sourcing & Technology Transactions practice for 10 years and has served on the Firm’s Managing Board.
+Before joining Pillsbury, Jim was SVP and general counsel at a leading software company and in-house counsel at two other Fortune 500 companies.
+Jim was a partner in the firm for over 20 years, led Pillsbury’s Global Sourcing & Technology Transactions practice for 10 years and has served on the Firm’s Managing Board and Compensation Committee.

 - Structured and negotiated a long-term agreement between one of the world’s largest industrial companies and Microsoft to provide cloud, retained email and collaboration services for more than 300,000 users.